Positivity of chromatic symmetric functions associated with Hessenberg functions of bounce number 3: Introduction

-Shareshian and Wachs \cite{SW} defined a quasisymmetric refinement of chromatic symmetric functions and introduced the \emph{natural unit interval orders} as (naturally labeled) representatives of the classes of equivalent unit interval orders.
-Then, in terms of natural unit interval orders they derived refined Gasharov's result, generalized Stanley-Stembridge conjecture to its quasi form, and made a conjecture that their chromatic quasisymmetric functions are corresponding to the symmetric group action on the graded cohomology spaces of regular semisimple Hessenberg varieties of type $A$.
-It is remarkable that Shareshian-Wachs conjecture was proved to be true independently by Brosnan and Chow \cite{BC}, and Guay-Paquet \cite{G-P2} that chromatic symmetric functions arise as a symmetric group action on the cohomology of Hessenberg varieties.
-This enables one to understand the $e$-positivity conjecture by Stanley-Stembridge as the $h$-positivity, where $h$ stands for the \emph{homogeneous} symmetric functions, of the symmetric group representation derived from the Tymoczko's dot action \cite{T1, T2} on the cohomology of Hessneberg varieties.
+It is remarkable that the Shareshian-Wachs conjecture was proved to be true independently by Brosnan and Chow \cite{BC}, and Guay-Paquet \cite{G-P2}.
+This enables one to understand the $e$-positivity conjecture by Stanley-Stembridge as the $h$-positivity, where $h$ stands for the \emph{homogeneous} symmetric functions, of the symmetric group representation on the cohomology of Hessenberg varieties.
 We also have to note that the notion of \emph{natural} unit interval orders is closely related with Hessenberg varieties through the Hessenberg functions or equivalently the Dyck paths.

-With all of these profound theories developed so far on the chromatic symmetric functions, especially on the conjecture by Stanley-Stembridge, we could describe the conjecture in terms of \emph{Hessenberg functions} that are ubiquitous.
-In the rest of this section, starting with a definition of Hessenberg functions we proceed to state Stanley-Stembridge conjecture in Conjecture~\ref{conj:e-positive} and \ref{conj:h-positive} and finally give a statement of our main theorem, Theorem~\ref{thm:main}.
+With all of these profound theories developed so far on the chromatic symmetric functions, especially on the conjecture by Stanley-Stembridge, we could describe the conjecture in terms of \emph{Hessenberg functions}.
+In the rest of this section, starting with a definition of Hessenberg functions we proceed to state the Stanley-Stembridge conjecture in Conjecture~\ref{conj:e-positive} and \ref{conj:h-positive} and finally give a statement of our main theorem, Theorem~\ref{thm:main}.
 We adopt the $h$-positivity statement of the conjecture for our argument since that makes it easier to handle Gasharov's $P$-tableaux for the proof of the main theorem.

 \begin{definition} For a positive integer $n$, a non-decreasing function $f \,:\, [n] \rightarrow [n]$ is called a \emph{Hessenberg function} if $i \leq f(i)$ for all $i\in [n]$ where $[n]$ is the set $\{1, 2, \dots, n\}$. \end{definition}